IndusInd Securities

-IndusInd Securities Limited is a broking arm of Reliance Capital.
+IndusInd Securities Limited formerly Reliance Securities Limited is a broking arm of Reliance Capital.
 It is one of India’s largest retail broking houses with over 1 million customers and a pan-India presence at more than 1,700 locations.
 The company is a corporate member of both the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE), and provides access to equities, derivatives, IPO's, mutual funds, bonds and corporate FDs.